gortali/exam_advanced_programming_ortali/README.md

 The definition of \_iterator is quite standard.
 The iterator points to a Node, while the value\_type (represented by O in the forwarding reference) is either a pair\_type or a const pair\_type.
 As a clarification, value\_type inside the class
-\_iterator does NOT correspond to the value of the key-value pair, but corresponds to the whole pair.
+\_iterator does NOT correspond to the value of the key-value pair (which instead is templated as V), but corresponds to the whole pair.

-We then define a constructor that takes a pointer to node, the get\_current() function that returns the Node pointed to (in case we not only want to access the pair but also left, right and up).
+We then define a constructor that takes a pointer to node and we define the get\_current() function that returns the Node pointed to (in case we not only want to access the pair but also left, right and up).

 The pre-increment is then defined.
 The algorithm used to perform this is the
 following:
+- if the current node is the nullptr, return the nullptr
+- if the current node has right, simply return the minimum on the right subtree, computed by iteratively going to the left
+- if it does not have right subtree, it is a bit more complex.
+We need first to go up iteratively until we are going up from a left branch.
+When in fact we are going up from a left branch, that up is the next we are searching for.

 The post-increment is simply derived by the pre-increment, and the operators == and != rely on the operator == defined for the class Node (which confronts keys).

+## Public interface of Bst ##

-We now pass to a description of the public interface of Bst.
+We now pass to a description of other functions of the class Bst.

+### returnMin ###

-We define a function returnMin that returns the minimum key for a subtree starting from p, passed as a pointer to Node.
+We define a function **returnMin** that returns the minimum key for a subtree starting from p, passed as a pointer to Node.
 This is easily done by proceeding on the left iteratively.
 This function is used later by other algorithms.

+### insert ###

-We then define the insert operator, as required by the assignment.
+We then define the **insert** operator, as required by the assignment.
 This is done by performing a forwarding reference.
 That is, we define \_insert templated on O, which will contain either const l-value or r-value reference to a pair\_type.